 - localStorage (executes

 If a user signs out of your website or service, you might want to remove locally stored data.
-You can achieve that by adding the
+To do this, add the

-Clear-Site-Data header when sending the page confirming that logging out from the site has been accomplished successfully (https://example.com/logout, for example):
+Clear-Site-Data header to the page that confirms the logging out from the site has been accomplished successfully (https://example.com/logout, for example):

 Clear-Site-Data: "cache", "cookies", "storage", "executionContexts"